• Home

 What is the difference?

-• Visual guides for the show and venue
+• Visual guides for the venue

 • Before the show there is an introduction where the performers introduce themselves and can show you any of the parts of the show that could be intense (before everyone else comes into the theatre)